 5. San Pedro food market and hills

 The food market in San Pedro was really fun to wander around just looking at stuff and is an awesome place to get cheap produce if you want to cook.
 Or just to get delicious fruit.
-I felt like the market and further into the hills saw a lot less tourists, but it was an awesome area to explore an I wish I spent more time up there.
+I felt like the market and further into the hills saw a lot fewer tourists, but it was an awesome area to explore an I wish I spent more time up there.
 Next time!

 6. The Terrace Cafe in San Pedro